 At the Council meeting on 9 December 2019, a report was presented and Council resolved to test community support for the development of a fenced dog play area in a portion of Gordon Barnard Reserve.

 A fenced dog play area is a designated public area for dog owners to legally exercise, play, train and socialise with their dogs in a secured off-leash environment.
 These spaces are fully enclosed, with dog friendly amenities and provide a space for dogs and their owners, to socialise and exercise in a safe and controlled environment.

 Key features of a fenced dog play area

 - circulation path

-- dog nature play - balancing logs, boulders, rocks and a dog sandpit offer a new experience
+- dog nature play - balancing logs, boulders and rocks

 - shelter/meeting place (including seating)